-- 1.Understand the concepts of Political Economic Perspectives of Education - 2.
-Evaluate the level of resources required for better decision making - 3.Sharpen the ideas for effective design and implementation of Constitutional Provisions - 4.
-Change the mind set on the changing social purposes of education - 5.Realize the ultimate goal of Political and Economic Perspective of Education as Welfare of the Public
+- 1. Understand the concepts of Political Economy and Education - 2.
+Evaluate the level of resources required for better decision making - 3.
+Sharpen the ideas for effective design and implementation of policies - 4.
+Change the mind set on the changing social purposes of education - 5.
+Realize the ultimate goal of Political Economy of Education as Welfare of the Public

-UNIT -01 Political Economy of Education
+Unit -I Introduction to Political Economy of Education